Hi there!

 • Permissions: If you are renting the warehouse, consult with the planning and zoning board to ensure that you are permitted to install the structure.

 • The Purpose: Are you installing it for additional office space, storage, a showroom, production space, or retail space?
 The type of mezzanine and how it’s designed and installed is dependent on its purpose.
-Talk with your project manager at DAK Equipment about your goals for the space.
+Talk with your project manager at RMH Systems about your goals for the space.

 • Headroom: Both the ground floor and mezzanine levels need to have enough headroom for employees to move around and for the items themselves.